The Ultimate Guide To Boston

 Boston, renowned the world over for its prestigious colleges, including Harvard, MIT, Tufts, and many others, is also a city with rich history & diverse culture!

 Boston, the capital and the most populous city of Massachusetts, is one of the oldest cities in the US, which played a significant role during the American Revolutionary War.
 Post-independence, Boston grew as an educational and cultural hub, becoming the Nation’s one of the most famous college towns, which gives the city its lively and youthful vibe besides the several historical sites.
-The amalgam of rich history and vibrant & youthful culture makes Boston the most charming and sorted-after destination in New England!
+The amalgam of rich history and vibrant & youthful culture makes Boston the most charming and sought-after destination in New England!

 Located in eastern Massachusetts, overlooking the Massachusetts Bay, Boston is also the largest metropolitan city in New England, the northeastern section of the US, comprising six northeastern states – Connecticut, Massachusetts, Maine, New Hampshire, Rhode Island, and Vermont.
 New England is known for its colonial past and played a significant role in the anti-slavery movement and American Civil War against the British.
 Some of the critical events of the American Civil War took place in Boston, including the Battle of Bunker Hill, Boston Massacre, and Boston Tea Party.